Pupils in Year 5 are in split into two classes: 5A and 5Alpha.

 |Mrs Kassey Godfrey||5 alpha - class teacher|

-Homework, which helps children practise their learning, is set on a Friday and is due in on the following Wednesday.
-It will usually involve a Literacy and a Maths activity along with weekly spellings.
-Children are also expected to read daily and record this in their reading diaries which will be checked daily.
-They will also be expected to learn their times tables in order to ensure that by the end of Year 5 they have a rapid recall of these.
+Homework, which helps pupils practise their learning, is set on a Friday and is due in on the following Wednesday.
+It will usually involve spelling and arithmetic.
+Pupils are also expected to read daily and record this on their class chart.
+They will also be expected to continue to learn their times tables in order to ensure that by the end of Year 5 they have a rapid recall of these.

 The following strands will be covered across the three terms: